-Partner Inga Bernstein represents individuals in employment, criminal defense, and family law cases.
+Partner Inga Bernstein represents individuals in employment and criminal defense cases.
 She is an experienced trial lawyer who fights for every client, winning and favorably resolving many cases over her two decades as an attorney.

 Inga was named Best Lawyers’ 2015 “Lawyer of the Year” for Boston Employment Law - Individuals.
 She was recognized by Corporate LiveWire Global Awards 2015 as the Winner in Civil Rights - Massachusetts, USA as well as Lawyer of the Year 2014 for Civil Law - Boston, Massachusetts.
 She has been listed in Best Lawyers in America every year since 2007 for both criminal defense and employment law.
 In 2002, she was awarded the highest possible rating – AV – by Martindale-Hubbell and has maintained that rating since that time.
 Inga has been recognized as among the top 50 Women “Super Lawyers” in Massachusetts, and as a Massachusetts “Super Lawyer” in Boston Magazine since 2004.
 She was honored as one of five “Up and Coming Lawyers” in 2003 in Massachusetts Lawyers Weekly.Criminal Defense

 Criminal defense has been a centerpiece of Inga’s career since she first began to practice law.
 Her criminal practice covers the spectrum from state district court to the U.S. Supreme Court.
 In her criminal practice, Inga holds the government’s feet to the fire: she makes sure the government bears its burden of both proving its case and of demonstrating that the police and other law enforcement did not violate her client’s constitutional rights, all while presenting as smart and effective a defense as possible.